-Usually all of the zone's authoritative servers are listed in NS records in the parent zone.
+Usually, all of the zone's authoritative servers are listed in NS records in the parent zone.
 These NS records constitute a delegation of the zone from the parent.
 The authoritative servers are also listed in the zone file itself, at the top level or apex of the zone.
-You can list servers in the zone's top-level NS records that are not in the parent's NS delegation, but you cannot list servers in the parent's delegation that are not present at the zone's top level.
+Servers that are not in the parent's NS delegation can be listed in the zone's top-level NS records, but servers that are not present at the zone's top level cannot be listed in the parent's delegation.

 A stealth server is a server that is authoritative for a zone but is not listed in that zone's NS records.
-Stealth servers can be used for keeping a local copy of a zone to speed up access to the zone's records or to make sure that the zone is available even if all the "official" servers for the zone are inaccessible.
+Stealth servers can be used for keeping a local copy of a zone, to speed up access to the zone's records, or to make sure that the zone is available even if all the "official" servers for the zone are inaccessible.

-A configuration where the primary master server itself is a stealth server is often referred to as a "hidden primary" configuration.
-One use for this configuration is when the primary master is behind a firewall and therefore unable to communicate directly with the outside world.
+A configuration where the primary server itself is a stealth server is often referred to as a "hidden primary" configuration.
+One use for this configuration is when the primary is behind a firewall and is therefore unable to communicate directly with the outside world.